 Chinatown Station (CTS): The first section of the roof slab for the headhouse was poured on March 18.
 Problems with this pour resulted in a delay in the pour for the second section of roof from March 27 to late April.
 During the pour for the first section of roof, the TPC Quality Control (QC) Manager called for a halt to concrete placement due to the potential for a cold joint as a result of delayed concrete delivery.
 The TPC Project Manager overruled the QC Manager's order and directed the work to proceed.
 This action was in violation of TPC's Quality Management Plan (QMP) for the contract.
 SFMTA is now requiring that every large concrete pour be preceded by a pour plan, including contingency plans to be implemented in the case of interruptions in the delivery of concrete.
-SFMTA and TPC are discussing options for testing the concrete at the cold joint to confirm that it meets requirements.
-The Quality Assurance and Quality Control section of this report contains a detailed description of SFMTA's response to the quality issues with concrete pours at CTS and YBM.
-All sections of the roof slab have been poured and waterproofing of the slab was scheduled to be completed in early June.
-Presuming that testing confirms that a cold join in the slab is not a problem, backfilling and utility installation will occur in June, followed by the mobilization of a crane to support the mass excavation work.
-In the station area, installation instrumentation to detect ground movement continued in May and is scheduled to extend into June.
-Installation of dewatering wells was delayed pending contractor submittal of an acceptable traffic management plan and mobilization of a drill rig that can be used under the existing overhead contact wires for the trolley buses operating on Stockton Street.
+The concrete at the cold joint was cored in three locations and testing of the cores was scheduled to be completed in early July.
+A repair plan for the issue will be completed after the results of the tests are available.
+All sections of the roof slab have been poured and waterproofing of the slab was completed in early June.
+Excavation to the first strut level was completed in June.
+Installation of the level 1 struts and walers was scheduled to occur in mid-July, along with excavation to the compensation grout level and the installation of compensation grout tubes.
+In the station area, installation instrumentation to detect ground movement continued in June and is scheduled to be completed in early July.
+Installation of dewatering wells was delayed pending contractor submittal of an acceptable traffic management plan and installation of equipment to allow temporary de-energizing of the overhead power lines for the trolley bus line operating on Stockton Street.
+The well installation is now scheduled to occur from mid-July to late-July.
 Utility conflicts were identified at the location of the north access shaft, and work was underway to resolve these conflicts.
-The utility work at the north concourse is now scheduled to extend into late June.
+The utility work at the north concourse is now tentatively scheduled to extend into early August.